-22. Financers are also likely to incur high due diligence costs relative to the size of the loan, usually resulting in high interest rates and high service fees, which may also discourage MSMEs from applying for commercial credit.
-It has been observed10 that in some countries, a less competitive banking sector may also contribute to the high cost of credit.
+- 22. Financers are also likely to incur high due diligence costs relative to the size of the loan usually resulting in high interest rates and high service fees, which may also discourage MSMEs from applying for commercial credit.
+It has been observed 10 that in some countries, a less competitive banking sector may also contribute to the high cost of credit.
 Because of lack of competition, banks and other similar financial institutions often have fewer incentives to service MSMEs and develop adequate products for that market segment.
-In this respect, the absence of a State's support measures to incentivize bank lending to MSMEs (e.g., increases in the coverage of public credit guarantee schemes or strengthening banks' lending capacities with more direct measures such as flexibility in loss accounting) may also affect banks' propensity to support MSMEs.
+In this respect, the absence of State's support measures to incentivize bank lending to MSMEs (e.g. increases in the coverage of public credit guarantee schemes or strengthening banks' lending capacities with more direct measures such as flexibility in loss accounting) may also affect banks' propensity to support MSMEs. - 23.
+As discussed earlier, women entrepreneurs may face more difficulties in accessing commercial credit due to legal, institutional and sociocultural factors.
+In some countries, restrictions on opening or using a bank account, such as the requirement for a male family member's permission or authorization, limit women's access to bank accounts.
+Moreover, partly due to lack of, or limited access to, financial or formal education, women in certain countries cannot access other formal financial services, such as savings, digital payment methods or insurance.
+It has been reported11 that in some countries due to a lack of formal financial transaction records, there is frequently no credit information about women entrepreneurs for the purpose of risk assessment, which further restricts their ability to obtain commercial credit.
+In other countries, women do not have the right to administer marital property, including property that they brought into the marriage and property acquired during the marriage which considerably limits their ability to offer collateral in order to access credit.